 Frequently Asked Questions

-Are there restrictions on how a landowner can develop his property?
+Are there restrictions to how a landowner can develop his own property?

 The right of a landowner to develop and use his real property is regulated or restricted by various legal requirements, including zoning ordinances and subdivision and land development ordinances.